Wednesday, April 5, 2017

 The Battle over the Burden of Proof: A Report from the Trenches, 79 U. Pitt.
 L. Rev. __ (2017)

 I've recently coauthored two articles with Psychology Professor Lawrence White on Wisconsin's burden of proof jury instruction.
-The articles (available here and here) are based on our two controlled studies that empirically prove what was already obvious from a linguistic and logical perspective.
+The articles (available here) are based on our two controlled studies that empirically prove what was already obvious from a linguistic and logical perspective.
 That is, when a burden of proof instruction concludes by telling jurors "not to search for doubt" but instead "to search for the truth," the court is lowering the burden of proof below the constitutionally guaranteed reasonable-doubt standard.
 In both studies, mock jurors who were so instructed convicted the defendant at significantly higher rates than jurors who were simply and properly instructed on reasonable doubt.

 Sunday, February 12, 2017